LeavesMC/docs/docs/leaves/configuration.md

 #### fix-update-suppression-crash

 - **default**: `true`
-- **description**: If enabled, it will fix crashes by update suppression.
+- **description**: If enabled, it will fix crashes by update suppression.The same effect as the yeetUpdateSuppressionCrash project in [Carpet TIS Addition](https://github.com/TISUnion/Carpet-TIS-Addition).

 #### disable-distance-check-for-use-item